SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 .. _Initialization_InitializerDelegationForValueTypes:

-Initializer Delegation For Value Types
+Initializer Delegation for Value Types
 --------------------------------------

 Initializers can call other initializers to perform part of an instance's initialization.